The Best Kitchen Knives

 The important distinction this knife achieves with its BD1N steel is that you get great edge stability (it won’t blunt as quickly from slamming into a cutting board or hitting a bone) while also being fairly easy to sharpen.
-The VG-10 steel used in Tojiro’s fan-favorite DP series is also impressively resilient, but it takes far more work to sharpen when it eventually wears down.
+The VG-10 steel used in Tojiro’s fan-favorite DP series is also impressively resilient, but it takes more work to sharpen when it eventually wears down.

 If you’re accustomed to using a “honing” steel with your knives, the Nexus will actually let you carry on to a certain extent without damaging the edge the way you would most wear-resistant Japanese knives.
-You’re still better off using a waterstone or electric sharpener for maintenance, but if you see rolled-over divots in the edge, the Nexus will tolerate repair strokes to reset the edge.
+You’re still better off using a waterstone or even an electric sharpener for maintenance, but if you see rolled-over divots in the edge, the Nexus will tolerate repair strokes to reset the edge.

 Best Performance: Nexus - BD1N

 Cutlery and More designed this knife to be affordable and innovative.
 It wins on all counts.
 There are some finishing flaws that reveal the price point, but the hard-yet-tough BD1N steel is exactly what we were hoping for.
 It's a good compromise between thin and beefy, and it's easy to take care of.

 The handle of the Nexus is made from G-10, the same fiberglass-reinforced resin that circuit boards are cut from.
 This stuff is basically indestructible unless you hit it hard enough to crack it.
 We don’t recommend washing any knife in the dishwasher, but this material will stand up to that abuse as well as any other handle.